tweag/nickel/doc/manual/syntax.md

 Others, like Nix, perform additional dependency tracking (see [Nix string context][nix-string-context]).
-In both cases, we have to build and combine string-like values which are more complex than bare strings, but for which using a string syntax would still be natural.
+In both cases, we have to build and combine string-like values which are more complex than bare strings, but for which using a string syntax would still feel natural.

 That is precisely the use-case for symbolic strings: